Privacy Policy

 You have a right to request access to the personal information that we hold about you.
 The right to access is subject to certain exceptions allowed by law.
 Liver Foundation will, subject to applicable privacy laws, provide you with access to your information that is stored with us, and will deal with your request in a reasonable time frame, in most circumstances within 30 days.

 Please be aware, in some circumstances the law permits Liver Foundation to refuse your request to provide you with access to your personal information.
-In addition to privacy laws, you may have rights to access your personal information contained in certain Liver Foundation Documents.
-You can apply for access through the Freedom of Information Act 1981.
+In addition to privacy laws, you may have rights to access your personal information contained in certain Liver Foundation documents.
+You can apply for access through the Freedom of Information Act 1982 or relevant state and territory legislation

 We will only retain your personal data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect to our relationship with you.